 Ask Brittany about: anything really.
 She’s worked at Birthingway long enough that if she doesn’t know the answer to your question, she’ll know who to direct you to.

-Claire became interested in midwifery while working on her B.A. in Anthropology at Willamette University.
-She conducted extensive fieldwork within the midwifery community as an undergraduate and jumped at the chance to join Birthingway’s community after spending a couple years as an account manager at a software company.
-At Birthingway, she helps make sure Holly eats between meetings and endeavors to free up Holly’s task list so she can spend more time supporting staff and students.
-This includes supporting the board, assisting with budget prep, and keeping Holly’s plants alive.
-When not at work, Claire enjoys exploring Portland with her partner and four wonderful housemates, hiking, and singing whenever the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).
+Claire became interested in midwifery while working on a B.A. in Anthropology at Willamette University.
+While an undergraduate, she conducted extensive fieldwork within the homebirth midwifery community.
+After spending a couple years as an account manager at a software company, she jumped at the chance to join Birthingway’s team as Assistant to the President.
+At Birthingway, Claire endeavors to free up Holly’s task list so she can spend more time supporting staff and students.
+This includes supporting the board, assisting with budget prep and maintenance, and keeping Holly’s plants alive.
+When not at Birthingway, Claire attends one-two births a month as a doula and tries to spend as much of her free time as possible exploring Portland, hiking, and singing when the opportunity arises (in the shower, in community choirs, and at the occasional karaoke night).